Limit Models in Metric Abstract Elementary Classes: the Categorical case: Preliminaries - Why metric AECs, limit models and towers?

-In order to build a model such that $(\mu,\theta)$-limit model over $M$ $M_\theta$ which is also a $(\mu,\omega)$-limit model over $M$ for any ordinal $\theta<\mu^+$, as in \cite{GrVaVi}, we define the notion of {\it smooth tower}, which corresponds to an adaptation of the notion of {\it tower} given in \cite{GrVaVi} but in our metric setting.
+Given any ordinal $\theta<\mu^+$, as in \cite{GrVaVi}, to be able to construct a $(\mu,\theta)$-limit model over $M$ $M_\theta$ which is also a $(\mu,\omega)$-limit model over $M$, we define the notion of {\it smooth tower}, which corresponds to an adaptation of the notion of {\it tower} given in \cite{GrVaVi} but in our metric setting.
 The key idea is to extend (via $\C{K}$-embeddings) a given tower of length of cofinality $\theta$ to a special kind of tower ({\it reduced towers}) which is continuous and to a kind of tower ({\it relatively full tower}) which satisfies a kind of relative saturation.
 Iterating this argument $\omega$ many times, the idea is to prove that the directed limit of such directed system is a {\it reduced} (and therefore a continuous) tower where the completion of its union is a $(\mu,\theta)$-limit model over $M$ (which is consequence of the {\it full-relativeness} of the extensions given in the directed system).
 To be a $(\mu,\omega)$-limit model over $M$ is assured defining in a suitable way the notion of extension of towers.
 Although this argument has the same general outline as the proof done in \cite{GrVaVi}, we point out that many details in our proof here are quite different: e.g., our notion of {\it reduced towers} involves a Lipschitz-like function which determines a notion of closeness of towers instead of intersections as in \cite{GrVaVi} and we have to deal with completion of union of increasing chains of towers in the metric sense instead of just its union, which makes more complicated some of the arguments if we compare them with the proofs given in \cite{GrVaVi}.

 In \cite{GrVaVi} the authors prove the uniqueness of limit models under superstability-like assumptions for AEC.
-Here we study the behavior of s-towers under superstability-like assumptions for the metric setting.
+Here we study the behavior of s-towers under superstability-like assumptions (assumption~\ref{Superstability}) and categoricity for the metric setting.
+Remark~\ref{rem-categoricity} at the beginning of the proof and the use of the main hypothesis addresses in detail some of the historic issues with the use of categoricity in proofs of uniqueness of limit models.

+\emph{Note}: we base many of our results here in the constructions of~\cite{ViZa1}, where we define and study the notions of $\varepsilon$-splitting and smooth independence -- both of them notions of independence appropriate for the metric AEC case.
+We study there conditions for good behavior of stationarity, existence, extension, etc. We use freely these notions in this paper, and refer to their statement in~\cite{ViZa1} at crucial places here.